I am in the Las Vegas airport, and I just wanted to chat about how Vegas was and a few things I learned about shoulder injury exercises.

 - If your client shrugs with shoulder flexion, take the time to find out why.
-Don’t work through it because the deltoid is overpowering the rotator cuff and this can lead to issues in the future.
+Don’t work through it because the deltoid is overpowering the rotator cuff, which can lead to future issues.

 - If you want to eliminate or minimize the effect of gravity on shoulder flexion, you can have your client lie on their side and perform shoulder flexion.
 For example, if their shoulder issue is on their right side, get them to lie on their left, then move their right arm through shoulder flexion.

-- In very general terms, if your client has symptoms with external rotation, it is most likely an anterior capsule or labrum issue and if they have symptoms with internal rotation it is most likely a rotator cuff issue.
+- In general, if your client has symptoms with external rotation, it is most likely an anterior capsule or labrum issue.
+If they have signed with the internal process, it is expected to be a rotator cuff issue.

-- The sleeper stretch is great for restoring motion but not increasing motion.
-It can easily be done too aggressively.
+- The sleeper stretch is excellent for restoring motion but not increasing movement.
+It can quickly be done too aggressively.
 One should feel a gentle stretch in the back of the shoulder and not pain in the front of the shoulder.

-- The research is not rock solid for the effectiveness of assessment so you need to combine your experience and evidence.
+- The research is not rocking solid for the effectiveness of assessment, so you need to combine your experience and evidence.

 - What you see in shoulder pain is often Progression Pathology: Irritation => Inflammation => Fraying => Tearing.
 When you see your client, you need to ask where they are in the process.

-- In the shoulder it is always a balance between being too tight or too flexible.
+- It is always a balance between being too tight or too flexible in the shoulder.
 Something in the middle is best.

 - Tight athletes tend to get injured more often.

 Here is a little video on how to do the Sleeper Stretch: